Good for Novice Owners:

 Did You Know?

-The Malinois, a member of the AKC herding group, was originally bred to guard and herd livestock.
-The breed originated in the late 1800s in Belgium.
+The Belgian Malinois is recognized by the AKC and is a member of the Herding Group.
+The Malinois originated in Belgium in the late 180s and was bred to guard and herd livestock.
 The Belgian Malinois is one of four different types of Belgian sheepdogs, including the Tervuren, Laekenois, and Groenendael.
-Of the breeds listed, the Malinois is the most widely recognized.
+Of the Belgian sheepdogs, the Malinois is the most common and widely recognized.

 The Malinois is a protective and highly intelligent dog breed.
-Having one of the highest energy levels of any dog its size, the Malinois will likely exhibit puppy-like playfulness and energy until at least the age of three.
-The Malinois is a great family pet as long as early life is focused on socialization and exposure to the young members of the family.
+As one of the most active dog breeds, the Malinois is a hardworking dog that may be serious when on task, but will also likely exhibit a puppy-like playfulness and energy until around the age of three.

-The Belgian Malinois should stand between 22 and 26 inches tall and should weigh between 40 and 70 pounds.
+Fully-grown Belgian Malinois usually stand 22-26 inches tall and weigh between 40-80 pounds.